ucsdarclab/ServerDockerGuidance/README.md

 This is a very simple guide for using servers and docker.
 All techniques introduced here are pretty simple.
 If later you find advanced techniques that you think can be a good extension of this file, please let the maintainer know!!!

 **First thing: you should not directly install any packages or change system setting on the lab servers.
 All dependencies and environments should be properly maintained in DOCKER.** A common workflow of docker is 1.building a **image** with some configuration file, 2. run a **container** from a built image.
+3. execute your code or program in the container

 #### Build Docker Image